Spain2394/robot_explorer/README.md

 - run: ```python fetch_goal.py```
 - This launches gmapping, RRT path planning, and Hokuyo driver related nodes.
 - Still need to work out some ROS subscription issues for path planner.
-- Still need to interface with SIFT node with current network for target detection and localization.
+- Still need to interface with SIFT node with current ROS network for target detection and localization.
+  - Use images captured from RealSense camera